We can factor out common factors:

 |

-The above rule is also true for multiple terms within the brackets:
+The above rule also applies to multiple terms within the brackets:

 \[\begin{array}{rcl}\blue{a} \cdot \green{b} + \blue{a} \cdot \purple{c} + \blue{a} \cdot \color{purple}{d}&=&\blue{a} \cdot \left(\green{b}+\purple{c}+\color{purple}{d}\right) \\ \\